Are transportation stocks the market's canary in a coal mine?

 “There are a lot of wild cards out there now,” said Baumohl.

-Reporting by Stephen Culp; additional reporting by Terence Gabriel; Editing by Alden Bentley and David Gregorio
+Reporting by Stephen Culp; additional reporting by Terence Gabriel; Editing by Alden Bentley, David Gregorio and Tom Brown